murtaza1112/Survee/README.md

 4.Sendgrid key will be avaiable by creating an account on sendgrid .(Have to provide proper details for new users such as project name,purpose of project creation etc)

+Note - For testing , to add credits in account use dummy values for credit card info for the credit card number enter ,

+  4242 4242 4242 4242

+ To send mail to recipients , add mails in succession using commas.

+ ex - murtaza1112@hotmail.com , testingapp@gmail.com , punsagarv@hotmail.com